ArrowGEV: Grounding Events in Video via Learning the Arrow of Time: Limitation

 \section{Limitation}

-While our method demonstrates strong performance, the computational resources required in this model are expensive.
+While our method demonstrates strong performance, the computational resources required by this model are substantial.
 Additionally, although our work primarily focuses on grounding events in videos, we believe that learning the \textit{Arrow of Time} can be extended to more video reasoning tasks.
 We leave the exploration of this direction as future work.